tsmatz/Quantum-Phase-Estimation-QSharp/Readme.md

 Q# provides [Microsoft.Quantum.Canon.QuantumPhaseEstimation()](https://docs.microsoft.com/en-us/qsharp/api/canon/microsoft.quantum.canon.quantumphaseestimation?view=qsharp-preview) and you don't need to implement this algorithms by yourself.
 This source code is only for the purpose of your learning.

-See "[Programming Quantum Phase Estimation (with Quantum Fourier Transform)](https://tsmatz.wordpress.com/2019/04/26/quantum-computing-qsharp-quantum-fourier-transform-and-phase-estimation/)" for the background about Quantum Phase Estimation and this sample code.
+See my post "[Programming Quantum Phase Estimation (with Quantum Fourier Transform)](https://tsmatz.wordpress.com/2019/04/26/quantum-computing-qsharp-quantum-fourier-transform-and-phase-estimation/)" for the background about Quantum Phase Estimation and this sample code.

 This code uses the following high-level (or user-defined) operators in Microsoft.Quantum.Canon.